mevljas/mevljas/README.md

 I am Sebastjan, a Computer Science student based in Slovenia.

 ## About me
 I am an ambitious and energetic student, who commits a lot of his time, to learning new upcoming technologies.
 I have worked with numerous fields of coding including web and android development, microcontroller hardware, game development and design.
-As an high school student I was introduced to Mobile Game Development which grabbed my interest instantly and I've been dedicated to mastering this vast field ever since.
+As an high school student I was introduced to Mobile Game Development which grabbed my interest instantly and I've been dedicated to exploring this vast field ever since.
 In my free time, I like to learn new things, program and travel.

 ## Skills 🚀
+- Android
+- Arduino
+- C
+- Docker
+- HTML & CSS
 - Java
-- Python
-- HTML & CSS
 - JavaScript
+- Kubernetes
 - PHP
-- C
+- Python
 - SQL
+- Vagrant
 - WebGL
-- Android
-- Arduino
-- Vagrant
-- Docker
-.
-Kubernetes

 ## What I'm up to 👨‍💻
-Besides work for the university, I'm learning and developing Web and Android games.
+Besides studying for the university, I'm learning to develop Web and Android games.

 ## Get in touch ✉️